-LABS 1141LABORATORY SAMPLE MANAGEMENT 5 CREDITS90 HOURSPre-requirement: LABS 111190 HOURS
+LABS 1141 LABORATORY SAMPLE MANAGEMENT 5 CREDITS 90 HOURS

+Pre-requirement: LABS 1111

 This course prepares the student with the necessary knowledge to carry out assistance processes in the pre-analytical phase of the samples.
-Sample preparation, transport and storage of specimens are part of the pre-analytical process and is part essential to ensure quality results.
+Sample preparation, transport and storage of specimens are part of the pre-analytical process and are essential to ensure quality results.
 The student will learn the specific procedures to assist in the handling of each type of sample.
 This course has an additional 22.5 hours of outside work.
 The student will carry out the activities assigned in the External Work Component.